Hamren

 Hamren (IPA: ˈhæmrən) is a hillside town and the headquarters of the West Karbi Anglong district in the Indian state of Assam.

 Demographics

-As of India's 2011 census, Hamren had a population of 8694.
-Males constituted 50.5% (4406) of the population and females 49.5% (4288).
-Hamren has an average literacy rate of 86%, with male literacy at 90% and female literacy at 82%.
-Nationally, India's average literacy rate is 74%.
+As of the 2011 census of India, Hamren had a population of 8,694.
+Males constituted 50.5 per cent (4,406) of the population and females 49.5% (4,288).
+Hamren has an average literacy rate of 86 per cent, with male literacy at 90 per cent and female literacy at 82 per cent.
+Nationally, India's average literacy rate is 74 per cent.

 Geography

 Hamren is a hillside town with the Kopili river passing through it.
 Towards the southern border are the hills of Meghalaya and the lake of Borapani.

 Education

 Hamren hosts one government college, one higher secondary school and six high schools: